 Class hours: 2 lecture/lab Description: This course is an introduction to Adobe Photoshop®.
-It is oriented to students who have not been exposed to the formal study of this exposed to the formal study of this software program.
+It is oriented to students who have not been exposed to the formal study of this software program.
 Students will learn the basic Adobe Photoshop® work area and tools, including such concepts as selecting, layers, filters, painting, retouching, and creating special effects.
 Students will work on various projects and digital images.
+F